jwily/react-chess/README.md

 ![Socket.io](https://img.shields.io/badge/Socket.io-black?style=for-the-badge&logo=socket.io&badgeColor=010101)
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)

-A personal project that I undertook to keep my React skills sharp and discover what it takes algorithmically to "play" on a chess board represented by a matrix.

-Live play implemented using Socket.IO, Flask, and SQLAlchemy.

 I love tabletop games, and while I am not an avid chess player myself, I can't help but be in awe of the history and mystique surrounding this legendary game.
 Thus, when I decided to make use of my programming skills to begin exploring the world of tabletop games, I chose to begin with the grandfather of them all.

 There was magic in the first moment that I clicked on a piece and saw the board light up with its possibilities.